tractoai/tractorun/README.md

 ## Toolbox

-`tractorun.toolbox.Toolbox` provides extra integrations with Tracto.ai platform:
+`tractorun.toolbox.Toolbox` provides extra integrations with the Tracto.ai platform:
 * Preconfigured client by `toolbox.yt_client`
 * Basic checkpoints by `toolbox.checkpoint_manager`
 * Control over the operation description in the UI by `toolbox.description_manager`